nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Card-like UI Elements

 Card-like UI elements are objects that are shown to the user in their respective list panels, such as `StudentCard` which is displayed in the `StudentListPanel`.
-The Student Cards come in three flavours: `FullStudentCard` displays all fields to the user, `StudentCard` is the same but only displays the most recent `Progress` entry, and `MinimalStudentCard` only displays the index.
-Lesson Cards come in 2 flavours: `LessonCard` (fully-detailed) and `MinimalLessonCard` (only index and timing).
+The Student Cards come in three flavours: `FullStudentCard` displays all fields to the user, `StudentCard` is the same but only displays the most recent `Progress` entry, and `MinimalStudentCard` only displays the index and the student's name.
+Lesson Cards come in 2 flavours: `LessonCard` (fully-detailed) and `MinimalLessonCard` (only index, name and timing).
 Having minimally-detailed variants keeps the list compact and allows the user to view more entries.

 These UI elements inherit the `Card` class, which in turn inherits `UiPart<Region>`.